monikagolab/Volatility-Modelling/README.md

 # Volatility-Modelling
-Modelling the volatillity of USD / EUR with GARCH models
+Modelling the volatility of EUR / USD exchange rates with GARCH models